Confessing Sins and Repenting

 What is sin?

 Firstly, the word “sin” is used in a general meaning to refer to a power that is ruling over the world and over people.
-Because of sin we’re separated from God, but He is offering us a way to get free from this power of sin.
-If we choose that way, He will give us a new life – we become “born again”.
+Sin traps us in destructive thoughts and behaviors.
+But God offers us a way to get free from the power of sin.
+If we choose His way, He will give us a new life – we become “born again”.

 God wants us to be perfect (Matthew 5:48).
 That means it’s not only about avoiding the wrong, but also about taking responsibility to do the right: “So when you know the good things you should do and don’t do them, you sin.”
 (James 4:17).